Razer BlackShark V2 Pro Wireless 2020 Headphones Review

 • USB dongle isn't compatible with Xbox One.

-The Razer BlackShark V2 Pro are decent for phone calls.
+The Razer BlackShark V2 Pro are okay for phone calls.
 Their detachable boom microphone can separate your voice from background noise, even if you're calling from a noisy environment.
 However, the mic has a mediocre recording quality and it doesn't block out a lot of background noise, which may be distracting during your call.

 Pros